nilsstreedain/macOS-DAL-Webcam-Workaround/README.md

 After macOS 10.15 (aka macOS Catalina), DAL (Device Abstraction Layer) plugins are diabled by default.
 This can include things like software added webcams, for example I am using the [Canon EOS Webcam Utility](https://www.usa.canon.com/internet/portal/us/home/support/self-help-center/eos-webcam-utility/) which requires this workaround to work in some system apps.
 Third-party apps can specifically enable DAL plugins with the [com.apple.security.cs.disable-library-validation](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_security_cs_disable-library-validation?language=objc) key in their Info.plist.
 Modifying third party applications to add this key and re-codesign the app may be an option, however this is not possible for certain system applications such as FaceTime.

 ## :warning: Warning
 Though this workaround is very useful, it can have some serious security implications so be aware when preforming this workaround.
 The method below requires disabling a feature of macOS's SIP (System Integrity Protection) which is specifically designed to protect macOS system functions and applications from being altered or modified.
-Keep in mind that the following will boot the system without some file system protection.
+Keep in mind that the following will boot the system without complete file system protection.

 ## How To Enable/Disable DAL plugins:
-The primary way of doing this is by disabling file system protection in macOS SIP.
-Know that this does not completely disable SIP, just some file system protection however this could still be quite dangerous security wise on your computer.
+The primary method to enable DAL plugins requires disabling file system protection in macOS SIP.
+This does not completely disable SIP, just some file system protection however this could still be quite dangerous security wise on your computer.

 ### Enabling DAL plugins (disabling a SIP feature) can be done with the following steps:
 1. Boot your Mac into Recovery Mode (hold Command + R during startup)